 Did You Know?
 Nearly half of all sewer blockages annually are caused by fats, oils, or grease (FOG).

 When Fats, Oils, and Grease (FOG) aren’t disposed of properly, it can end up in the City’s wastewater lines, which can cause sewer backups.
-That's why the City is giving out free Grease Containers at City Hall.
+That's why the City is giving out free Grease Containers.

 Free Grease Containers